auth0/docs/articles/libraries/lock/v11/migration-guide.md

 If you have any questions or concerns, you can discuss them in the [Auth0 Community](https://community.auth0.com/), submit them using the [Support Center](${env.DOMAIN_URL_SUPPORT}), or directly through your account representative, if applicable.
 :::

-## Disabling Legacy Lock API
+## Disabling legacy Lock API

-After you update to Lock v11 and Auth0.js v9, it is advised that you turn off the **Legacy Lock API** toggle in the Dashboard.
-This will make your Auth0 tenant behave as if the API is no longer available.
-Starting on April 1st, this option will be forcibly disabled, so it is recommended you opt-in before that time to verify your configuration will work correctly.
+After you update to Lock v11 and/or Auth0.js v9, it is advised that you turn off the **Legacy Lock API** toggle in the Dashboard.
+This will make your Auth0 tenant behave as if the legacy API is no longer available.
+Starting on April 1, 2018, this option will be forcibly disabled, so it is recommended you opt-in before that time to verify that your configuration will work correctly.

 You can find the setting in the [Advanced section](${manage_url}/#/tenant/advanced) of Tenant Settings.